-You can use the Context Hexagon to help contextualise you research topic and identify which types of information will best address your information need.
-Examining your existing knowledge of the topic with reference to the six categories can help you identify what it is you already know and what you need to find out.
+You can use the Context Hexagon below to help contextualise your research topic and identify which types of information will best address your information need.
+Examining your existing knowledge of the topic with reference to these six categories can help you identify what it is you already know and what you need to find out.
 Click on a context and see the appropriate resources to support it.

 Statistical data relating to a population and particular groups within it; provides insight into the composition or characteristics of such a group.